 The adventure began with a 3 night stay in Myanmar’s former capital.
 While no longer the political center of the country, Yangon is still Myanmar’s biggest city and is the heart of trade and commerce.
-It is a beautiful city with a pan South/Southeast Asian feel, glittering temples, traditional crafts, colonial architecture, a circular train around town, and, of course, fantastic food.
+It is a beautiful city with a pan South/Southeast Asian feel, glittering temples, traditional crafts, colonial architecture, a circular train around town, and, of course, fantastic food

 A burgeoning nightlife scene is also great for those (like myself) that fancy a drink or two after a long day of exploring the city.